Business and industry partners and suppliers

 Details of upcoming engagement events in 2023 and tender opportunities are coming soon.

 All businesses, no matter how big or small, are invited to register their interest in Water Infrastructure NSW’s projects via our online business register.

 Registered business will receive business-related updates and information on upcoming opportunities across the state.

 To find out about water infrastructure projects in your region visit our water projects in NSW map

-For more information on Water Infrastructure NSW and upcoming business opportunities:
+For more information on Water Infrastructure NSW: